Polkadot-Blockchain-Academy/pba-content/syllabus/0-Meta_For_Instructional_Staff/2-TEMPLATE_copy_paste_reveal_slides.md

 Use `o` to open the overview mode and explore slides here.

-You can see the source of these slides to copy&paste<br>
+You can see the source of these slides to copy&paste<br/>
 as slide templates in your slides!

 <pba-flex center>